 What is the Moon Made of?

-In November 2009, NASA revealed that they had found concrete evidence of the presence of water on the surface of the Moon.
-The discovery, which was based on the data compiled by NASA's LCROSS lunar impact mission, has been one of the greatest achievements for mankind.
+In November 2009, NASA revealed that they had found evidence of the presence of water on the Moon.
+This discovery, by NASA's LCROSS lunar impact mission, has been one of the greatest achievements for mankind.
 As of now, we can only hope that more of such expeditions end up on a successful note, so that we get to know more about our celestial neighbor.